Notable People

 Even as mayor, Schaaf's politics often turned on the question of whether cities can still deliver results by getting government, business, and civic institutions to cooperate without surrendering democratic accountability.
 The Bay Area Council role does not break from that theme.
 It extends it into a regional forum.

-In that sense the later job does not merely tell us what she did next.
+In that sense the later job does more than tell us what she did next.
 It clarifies what kind of public figure she had been all along.

 Why Libby Schaaf belongs here